 Donations of equipment intended for sale pose significant tax implications for donors.
 When a donation is given for immediate fund-raising, it must be sold within sixty days.
 If the donation is retained by the University longer than sixty days, it must be recorded into the FAS database in the same manner as all donated equipment.

 New versus Used Equipment Donation

 New equipment is defined as not used prior to receipt by the University, and manufactured in the last two years; the donor must also be the manufacturer of the equipment.
 Equipment is considered used if it is over two years old, even if it is in the original unopened box and donated by the original manufacturer.
-If you receive a used donation, see development.
+If you receive a used donation, see advancement.

 Non-Capital Asset Donations

 Property Administration should be notified of any donations of property, regardless of value.
 Equipment donations with a total value of less than $1,000 will not be included in the FAS database, but still processed with a no-cost entry and tagged with a University identification tag.
 Appropriate paperwork will be sent to the Office of Advancement.

 Those donations designated as restricted may not be transferred by the university in exchange for money, other property, or services.
 Most donations are kept until they are scrap.
 In general, you cannot sell any donated items before the three year IRS retention rule.